• Canadian Travel

 The Duomo in Siena

 White and green marble and carvings are as intricate in the interior as the exterior.
-The floors are decorated in large mosaics telling stories beloved of the Tuscans.
+The floors are decorated with large mosaics telling stories beloved by the Tuscans.
 I can’t recommend this enough!

 Plan on 30 minutes to an hour.